 2.2.
 Polyester

+Polyester may be your best bet if you’re making t-shirts for people on the go.
+This t-shirt printing materials is more durable than cotton so it will shrink and stretch less.
+It’s also lighter in weight.
 The polyester fabric dries quickly, which is why it is frequently referred to as “moisture wicking.”
 It’s also more stain and odor resistant than cotton.
-If your audience is going to be out in the hot sun, near water, or working up a sweat, a polyester t-shirt will be much more comfortable.
+If you are usually going to be out in the hot sun, near water, or working up a sweat, a polyester t-shirt will be much more comfortable.

 3. The most necessary t-shirt printing materials